webgeistdev/website/_kb/2019-04-28-linux-webster-dictionary.markdown

 ---
 layout: post
-title: "How to use the original Webster dictionary under linux"
+title: "How to use the original Webster dictionary on Linux"
 category: linux
 ---